MiguelPedrosa/multi-threaded-queue/README.md

 From within the `build` directory run the command:
   `$ ./test_pairs`

+### Note:

-Note: Because the push and pop operations have a timeout behaviour, it is dificult to correctly assert the expected behaviour.
+Sometimes the tests will fail not because of the logic of the functions, but because the push and pop operations have a timeout behaviour.

+As such, it is dificult to correctly assert the expected behaviour.
 As a workaround, we calculate the worst possible outcome and compare it with the test's execution.
 We then see if it is within an acceptable margin of error.
-This margin can be changed by editing variable `acceptableMargin` in file `/tests/single.cpp`, which, for now, is set to a 1% margin of error.
+This margin can be changed by editing the `acceptableMargin` variable in file `/tests/single.cpp`, which, for now, is set to a 1% margin of error.

+Another possibility would be to increase the amount of tries before giving out, but that quickly increases the test times.

 # Design Choices: